본문 바로가기 대메뉴 바로가기

 Ongoing

 Environmental conditions change constantly, and so does the distribution of species correspondingly.
 We are interested in the ecological mechanisms determining species range.
-Invasive plant species and endangered plants are of particular interest since their distributions alter these days rapidly.
-For a more complete understanding of species range, we adopt diverse approaches including field demography, plant physiology, and population genetics.
+Invasive plant species and endangered plants are of particular interest since their distributions alter rapidly these days.
+We adopt diverse approaches, including field demography, plant physiology, and population genetics, for a more complete understanding of species range.
 In addition, we have been examining the role of microbes within plants (endophytes) in plant adaptation to environmental factors.
-We believe that our study will provide critical information to predict the future ecosystem under the rapid anthropogenic environmental changes.
+Our study will provide critical information to predict the future ecosystem under rapid anthropogenic environmental changes.

 Role of seed endophytes on plant ecological traits

-Endophytic bacteria give beneficial effects to their host plant through the microbial plant growth-promoting (PGP) abilities.
-Especially, seed endophytes have an evolutional potential due to their vertical transmission, which is transmitted from parents to their offspring.
+Endophytic bacteria benefit their host plant through microbial plant growth-promoting (PGP) abilities.
+Seed endophytes have an evolutional potential due to their vertical transmission, which is transmitted from parents to their offspring.

-Changes of seed microbiome and its differentiation depending on environmental gradients or stresses
+Changes in seed microbiome and its differentiation depending on environmental gradients or stresses

 Changes in PGP responses by the endophytic community composition